mhausenblas/the-container-security-book/manuscript/ch2.md

 Inspecting the website's identity reveals that I'm using a self signed certificate, which is understandable given it's a GitHub page.
 {/aside}

+In the context of containerized microservices, managing identities is such a central and necessary topic that an entire specification exists: the Secure Production Identity Framework for Everyone [SPIFFE](https://spiffe.io/).

+Every cloud provider has identity solutions[^awsiam].

+[^awsiam]: See, for example, [An overview of IAM in AWS](https://medium.com/@sirech/an-overview-of-iam-in-aws-1d9cbb1b31a4) for an introduction to how it works in Amazon's case.

 {id: foundations-authn}
 ## Authentication